 To overcome this obstacle, hotel brands need to build a strong direct channel.
-This channel is one of the most important platforms for hotels, as it not only helps to lower acquisition costs and increase ROI, but is also the place where you have free rein to personalise the user experience, convey relevant messages, display your brand personality, and establish meaningful relationships with guests.
+This channel is one of the most important platforms for hotels, as it not only helps to lower acquisition costs and increase ROI, but is also the place where you have free rein to personalize the user experience, convey relevant messages, display your brand personality, and establish meaningful relationships with guests.

 THN tools in action

 Travelers booking online have their own interests, wants, and needs.
 Exposed to constant noise in the online world, users can easily skip messages they deem irrelevant.
 With this in mind, North Star Hotel has been partnering with THN since 2018; not only to refine their direct booking experience but also to ensure they deliver the right message to the right people at the right time.